ec500-software-engineering/case-study-shiluwu23/README.md

 **Computation Speed**

-TensorFlow is lagging behind other computing framework such as Torch7, CNTK and Caffe.
+TensorFlow lacks behind in computational speed when compared to its competitors such as Torch7, CNTK and Caffe.

 ## 5. Demonstration